stefanhans/programming-reactive-systems-in-go/cli-chat/README.md

 ### Start the chat normally

-Providing only your nickname you start the chat and all the startup is done silently.
+Providing only your nickname the chat starts all up silently.

 ```
 ./cli-chat alice